burakayy7/blog--old/_posts/2024-02-07-Autocorrelation, Moving-Average,&-More.md

 First, take the average accross every Januaries to get S(1), if it's monthly.
 Here's what that means.
 ### STL Decomposition

+Now, this algorithmically is complicated for these type of posts; but you should be able to understand them with the basics provided above.

+STL stands for _Seasonal & Trend Decomposition using Leoss_.
+What this does is it basically updates trend and seasonality components iteratively, starting with $$
+\hat{T}_t = 0
+$$